 - Renting?
 Pets just made it harder

 If you give a pet to a person who rents, it could make life a whole lot harder for them.
 “Most rentals have a ‘no pets’ policy.
-Finding accommodation is harder for pet owners; bear this in mind before considering gifting a pet.
-Also consider the gift of pet insurance along with it, to cover damage the pet may cause to the property,” says Le Long.
+Finding accommodation is harder for pet owners; bear this in mind before considering gifting a pet,” says Le Long.

 - Fluffy wants a brush